harshalpatil2031-ui/CAR-RENTAL-SYSTEM--C-programming-Language/README.md

 # CAR-RENTAL-SYSTEM--C-programming-Language
 A console-based Car Rental Management System in C with booking, billing and receipt generation features.
- Car Rental System (C Project)
+🚗 Car Rental Management System (C Language Project)
- Project Description
+📌 Project Overview

-This is a simple Car Rental Management System written in C language.
+The Car Rental Management System is a console-based application developed in C programming language to automate basic car rental operations.
-The program helps manage car rentals by allowing users to view available cars, rent cars, return cars, and maintain rental records.
+This system allows users to check available cars, rent vehicles, return rented cars, and maintain simple rental records efficiently.

-It is a console-based project designed for learning file handling, structures, and basic programming logic in C.
+The project demonstrates fundamental programming concepts such as structures, file handling, functions, and menu-driven program design, making it suitable as an academic or beginner-level project.

- Problem Statement
+🎯 Problem Statement

-Manual car rental management can be time-consuming and error-prone.
+Traditional or manual car rental management often leads to:

-This project automates basic car rental operations such as booking, returning, and record management using a simple C program.
+Time-consuming record maintenance

+Risk of human errors

+Difficulty tracking available vehicles

+Lack of organized rental history

+This project provides a simple automated solution to manage these operations digitally.

- Features
+⭐ Key Features

-View available cars
+📋 View list of available cars

-Rent a car
+🚘 Rent a car with basic customer details

-Return rented car
+🔄 Return rented cars

-Display rental records
+🗂 Maintain rental records using file handling

-Simple user-friendly menu system
+🖥 User-friendly menu-driven console interface

-🛠 Tech Stack
+🛠 Technology Stack

-Programming Language: C
+Programming Language:

+C

-Concepts Used:
+Core Concepts Used:

-Structures
+Structures for data management

-File Handling
+File handling for persistent storage

-Functions
+Functions for modular programming

-Conditional statements & loops
+Conditional statements and loops

+Console-based user interface

-▶ How to Run the Project
+▶ How to Compile and Run
+Prerequisites

-Install a C compiler (GCC / Turbo C / VS Code + GCC).
+GCC Compiler / Turbo C / VS Code with C setup

+Steps

-Download or clone the project files.
+Download or clone the project repository.

+Open terminal/command prompt in project folder.

 Compile the code: